Woman charged in collision that left one Richland deputy hospitalized - NewsBreak

 COLUMBIA, S.C.
 (WACH) — Richland County Coroner's Office say's it has identified the victim of a homicide on the 100 block of Northeast Drive in Columbia.
 Officials say the victim, Patrick L Johnson, 38, of Columbia was killed during an incident at the R&B's Bar and Grill.
 The incident happened around 3:10 a.m. on Sunday January 22.

 COLUMBIA, S.C.
-(WIS) - The Richland County Coroner Naida Rutherford has identified the victim of a homicide in the 100 block of Columbia Northeast Drive.
-According to officials, the shooting occurred around 3:10 a.m. on Sunday, January 22, 2023.
-“We will continue working with the Richland County Sheriff’s Department to...
+(WOLO)— The Richland County Coroner has released the name of the victim of a homicide.
+The incident occurred in the 100 block of Columbia Northeast Drive at R&B’s Bar & Grill around 3:10 a.m., on January 22.
+Coroner Rutherford says the victim is identified as 38...

 WYFF4.com